 - Warm, friendly staff, and a refreshingly unpretentious vibe

-- Some outdated features but these are gradually being replaced
+- Some outdated features in a few rooms but these are gradually being refreshed

 - No wheelchair access